The Rescuers: Music

-The songwriting team of Carol Connors and Ayn Robbins first met in 1973 on a double date.
+Sammy Fain was first hired as a lyricist and wrote two original songs "Swamp Volunteers March" and "The Rescuers Aid Society".
+Meanwhile, the filmmakers had listened to an unproduced musical composed by the songwriting team of Carol Connors and Ayn Robbins.
+Both women had first met each other in 1973 on a double date.
 Before then, Connors had co-composed and sang successful songs such as "To Know Him Is to Love Him" and "Hey Little Cobra" with the Teddy Bears.
 Meanwhile, Robbins worked as a personal secretary to actors George Kennedy and Eva Gabor and wrote unpublished poetry.

-On their first collaboration, they composed eleven songs for a Christmas show for an unproduced animated film.
-In spite of this, they were offered an interview from Walt Disney Productions to compose songs for The Rescuers.
+Desiring more contemporary songs for the film, Reitherman called Connors and Robbins into his office and shown them storyboards of Bernard and Bianca flying on Orville.
+Connors and Robbins then composed "Tomorrow Is Another Day" to accompany the scene.
+They later composed the symphonic piece "The Journey" to play during the opening titles.
+Near the end of the film's production, Reitherman asked artist Mel Shaw to illustrate pastel sketches to accompany the music.
+Shaw agreed and was assisted by Burny Mattinson.

+Connors and Robbins wrote another song "The Need To Be Loved", but Reitherman preferred Fain's song "Someone's Waiting for You".
+He nevertheless asked both women to compose new lyrics for the songs.
+They also recomposed a new version of the "Rescuers Aid Society" song.
+Most of the songs they had written for the film were performed by Shelby Flint.
+Also, for the first time since Bambi (1942), all the most prominent songs were sung as part of a narrative, as opposed to by the film's characters as in most Disney animated films.

 Describing their collaborative process, Robbins noted "...Carol plays the piano and I play the pencil."
 During production, both women were nominated for an Academy Award for Best Original Song for "Gonna Fly Now" from Rocky (1976) with Bill Conti.

-Additionally, Connors and Robbins collaborated with composer Sammy Fain on the song, "Someone's Waiting for You".
-Most of the songs they had written for the film were performed by Shelby Flint.
-Also, notably for the first time since Bambi (1942), all the most significant songs were sung as part of a narrative, as opposed to by the film's characters as in most Disney animated films.